In this post we help you reduce the risk of thinking cold lasers are a weapon from Star Wars.

 Can I Afford It?

 A single laser therapy treatment is relatively inexpensive, with costs ranging between $30 and $60.
 The affordability issue is more about multiple treatments - the more treatments your pet needs, the less affordable it becomes.
 Some clinics will discount the cost of multiple treatments, with some short sessions priced as low as $10.
-Many pet insurance plans will also cover cold laser therapy treatments.
+Most pet insurance will also cover cold laser therapy treatments.
 If your vet offers cold laser therapy, ask them about prices and possible discounts.